-A variety of conditions can lead to the unfortunate diagnosis of facial paralysis.
-Inciting conditions include tumors, trauma, viral infections (Bell’s palsy), strokes and congenital syndromes.
+A variety of conditions can lead to facial paralysis including but not limited to tumors, trauma, viral infections (Bell’s palsy), strokes and congenital syndromes.
 Damage to the facial nerve and its branches can drastically reduce a person’s ability to activate the facial muscles.
 These muscles control the ability to close the eyelids, raise the eyebrows and, most importantly, smile symmetrically.

 Facial Paralysis Evaluation

 During a patient’s first consultation, Dr. Ellis documents the timing and origin of the paralysis, the muscles involved and their degree of activity, and areas of asymmetry during motion and at rest.
-Most importantly, Dr. Ellis explains the range of procedures available and their respective impact.
+Most importantly, Dr. Ellis explains the range of procedures available.

 In summary, two separate categories of repair are possible for patients: static and dynamic.